 This means you cannot participate in CACFP and other USDA programs.

+NDL removal is not automatic and can be long-term.
 Once on the NDL, you must wait at least 7 years to be removed, unless all outstanding CACFP debts are repaid sooner and specific requirements are met.
 Early removal is a rigorous process requiring state agency approval before you can be reinstated.
+Get compliance help immediately if you receive a proposed termination/disqualification notice.

 To see who’s on the NDL, click here.